redis/redis-doc/topics/data-types-intro.md

 A digression: How to get unique identifiers for strings
 ---

-In our tags example we showed tag IDs without to mention how this IDs can be obtained.
-Basically for every tag added to the system, you need an unique identifier.
+In our tags example we showed tag IDs without mention of how the IDs can be obtained.
+Basically for every tag added to the system, you need a unique identifier.
 You also want to be sure that there are no race conditions if multiple clients are trying to add the same tag at the same time.
 Also, if a tag already exists, you want its ID returned, otherwise a new unique ID should